-The other day I was at a coffee shop for an interview with a prospective client and I had arrived a bit early.
+The other day I was at a coffee shop for an interview with a prospective client.
+I had arrived a bit early.
 I took a quick look around and didn’t see anyone who was obviously pregnant and so took a seat to wait.
 A few seconds later I hear someone calling my name.
-I look over and for a split second I didn’t recognize the individual who was calling my name.
+I look over and for a split second, I didn’t recognize the individual who was calling my name.
 A second later I realized it was a former client who had her baby just a few months ago.
-She looked awesome and her sweet little baby was no longer little but a chunky monkey full of personality and smiles.
+She looked awesome!
+Her sweet little baby was no longer little but a chunky monkey full of personality and smiles.

 Last night I was reading through old birth stories and looking up former clients on Facebook.
-There were a few clients whose name returned several results, some with pictures of the account owner others with pictures of children.
-I soon realized that I had no way to know if those precious little faces were the children of my former clients or some stranger’s.
-Then as I began to look closer I also realized that virtually all of my mamma clients look different than the last time I saw them and wasn’t sure that the names matched the faces I knew.
+There were a few clients whose names returned several results.
+Some with pictures of the account owner others with pictures of children.
+I soon realized that I had no way to know if those precious little faces were the children of my former clients.
+Then as I began to look closer I also realized that virtually all of my clients look different than the last time I saw them.
+I wasn’t sure that the names matched the faces I knew.

-You see, I typically meet women at their fullest – their most vibrant.
+You see, I typically meet my clients at their fullest – their most vibrant.
 Bellies full with babies, faces fuller, rounder, glowing with the hormones of pregnancy.
 Rarely do I meet a client for the first time who is not yet showing.
-After the birth I follow up with clients typically within the first week.
+After birth, I follow up with clients typically within the first week.
 Their bodies are reverting back to normal but they’re clearly postpartum and usually in all the hormonal glory that it brings.
-To me they’re still beautiful!
-But just weeks later many women are close to their pre-pregnant state.
+To me, they’re still beautiful!
+But just weeks later many are close to their pre-pregnant state.
 Features that were once round and full have now reverted to or are close to what they were before.

 If I could tell new parents one thing it would be to cherish every moment with your little one.
 Your baby is in the process of undergoing his or her first external metamorphoses outside of the womb.
-They grow and change daily and before you can blink an eye they’re no longer babies but little people who will soon turn into school aged children and before you know it you’re sitting at their graduation longing for just one more of those sleepless nights as a new parent so many years ago.
+They grow and change daily.
+Before you can blink an eye they’re no longer babies but little people who will soon turn into school-aged children.
+Then before you know it you’re sitting at their graduation.
+You find yourself longing for just one more of those sleepless nights as a new parent so many years ago.

 Parenting is a stage of life’s journey where the milestones come about every fifty feet. ~Robert Brault